 - Wag the Director:

 - In a bit of Early-Installment Weirdness and in a non-hostile manner during the production of Spartacus.
-Kirk Douglas fired Anthony Mann and hired Stanley Kubrick, and though directing the film made Kubrick famous, they weren't friends by the end, as Kubrick later claimed that almost everything was really controlled by Kirk Douglas, who was also the producer.
-The two of them were very good friends and Kubrick did it as a favor to Douglas.
+Kirk Douglas fired Anthony Mann and hired Stanley Kubrick, as two of them were very good friends and Kubrick did it as a favor to Douglas.
+However, though directing the film made Kubrick famous, they weren't friends by the end, as Kubrick later claimed that almost everything was really controlled by Douglas, who was also the producer, and the picture really wasn't big enough for both of them.
+Douglas later went on to describe Kubrick as "a talented shit."

 - Kubrick quit the production of Marlon Brando's vehicle One Eyed Jacks (1961) after it became clear that Brando wanted to direct the film himself and Kubrick would be the director in name only.
 Brando was insecure and uncertain and finally did direct the film, and it's considered a pretty good film in its own right, albeit not really having the Kubrickian elements.

 - Kubrick's film about Napoléon Bonaparte (he was a big admirer of the 1927 silent Abel Gance film).
 A project he dreamt about making for years and garnered an unbelievable amount of documentation about.
 But it was thwarted by the movie Waterloo (1970), which got such a bad reception that producers weren't willing to invest in another Napoleon movie.
 Barry Lyndon is set in part of the same time period and is probably the closest he ever got into making it.
 Decades later, Ridley Scott apparently used some of his concepts for his own Napoleon.

 - His movie project about the Holocaust, Aryan Papers, which also got scrapped because he saw Schindler's List and felt he couldn't top it.
 Not to mention that Kubrick himself found the subject matter to be incredibly depressing.